 |Accomplish robotics missions using fully autonomous robots.
-Robofest Game especially puts math skills to the test.||
+Robofest Game especially puts math skills to the test.||CLOSED|

 |Each team has complete freedom to show off any creative computer programmed robotics R&D project.||

 |Vision Centric Challenge.
-Advanced category for Sr. high school and college students||Closed|
+Advanced category for Sr. high school and college students||CLOSED|

 |Be the first robot to push intentionally a bottle off the table OR be the last robot remaining on the table.
-(Level: beginners)||Closed|
+(Level: beginners)||CLOSED|

-|A parade of autonomous robotic floats (Level: beginners)||Closed|
+|A parade of autonomous robotic floats (Level: beginners)||CLOSED|

 |RoboArts (Formerly GRAF).
-Robotic Music, Fashion & Dance, Robotic Painting, and Interactive Kinetic Sculptures||Closed|
+Robotic Music, Fashion & Dance, Robotic Painting, and Interactive Kinetic Sculptures||CLOSED|

 |Unknown Mission Challenge.
-Mission tasks will be totally unknown until the day of competition||Closed|
+Mission tasks will be totally unknown until the day of competition||CLOSED|

-|Camps||Hands-on workshops + mini competitions||Closed|
+|Camps||Hands-on workshops + mini competitions||CLOSED|

-|Hands-on STEM+C learning with interactive robots||Closed|
+|Hands-on STEM+C learning with interactive robots||CLOSED|

 |World conference on Integrated STEaM Education through Robotics||CLOSED|